openshift/enhancements/enhancements/installer/openstack-ipi-failure-domains.md

 ### Test Plan

-Beside unit tests in the installer, when possible, we'll have to create a new CI job that will run in a specific infrastructure that has multiple Failure Domains (currently named `mecha`).
+Beside unit tests in the installer, when possible, we'll have to create a new CI job that will run in an infrastructure that has multiple Failure Domains.
+We'll use the `mecha` cloud for this purpose.
 The CI job will deploy a cluster using an install-config.yaml that is defined in this enhancement and then run e2e tests to validate that the cluster is healthy and working as expected.
+We'll ensure we have tests in [openstack-test][openstack-test] to validate the nodes were scheduled on separate Failure Domains as expected.

 ### Graduation Criteria

 This enhancement will follow standard graduation criteria.